8 min read

 You have been selected for Cohort 2 of the Neurovia Institute.
 Enrollment includes eligibility for participation in the Catalyst™ Adolescent Integration Trial, pending guardian consent.

-The word landed in his chest like a stone dropped into still water.
+The word landed in his chest like a stone into still water.
 He felt the ripples before he understood their shape.

 At the bottom of the message, a scrolling caption: Catalyst™.
 No glasses.
 No external hardware.
 Direct neural mediation.